Thermodynamical Stability of Hagedorn and Radiation Regimes in Closed String Gas Cosmology: Dilaton gravity and Hagedorn regime

 and

 In figure 4 we describe thermal equilibrium conditions for short and long strings.
 In the Fig. 4 (a) curve of $\ln{E}$ drawn for $E\sim 10^{13}$ and in Fig. 4 (b) curve of $\frac{E^{2}}{2}(1-\frac{1}{\ln{E}})$ drawn for small energy ($E\in[4,20]$).
 On the other hand in Fig. 4 (c) curve of right hand sides of equations (21) and (22) represented which have linear behavior for early time.
 From Fig.s 4 (a) and 4 (c) one can find that there is thermal equilibrium in the early universe if and only if the value of energy became very large ($E\sim 5\times10^{13}$).
 Therefore under consideration of initial values of Ref.
 [16] ($E\in[500, 5000]$) there is not thermal equilibrium for short strings.
 On the other hand, by comparing Fig.s 4 (b) and 4 (c), one can see that thermal equilibrium condition in presence of long strings satisfied at the early universe with low energy ($E\sim10$).
-Again, for initial value where $E\in[500, 5000]$ there is not thermal equilibrium for short strings in Hagedorn regime.\\\\\\\\ \\ Figure 4: (a) plot of $\ln E$ for short strings in Hagedorn regime.\\\\\\ \\ Figure 4: (b) plot of $\frac{E^{2}}{2}(1-\frac{1}{\ln{E}})$ for long strings in Hagedorn regime.\\\\\\\\ \\ Figure 4: (c) plot of $\mu_{0}^{\prime}-\frac{P}{2\psi_{0}^{\prime}}e^{-\psi_{0}}(e^{-\psi_{0}^{\prime}\eta}-1)$ in Hagedorn regime.
-We take initial values $\psi_{0}=-5$, $\psi_{0}^{\prime}=395.403377$ and $\mu_{0}^{\prime}=29.6826318$ [16].\\
+Again, for initial value where $E\in[500, 5000]$ there is not thermal equilibrium for short strings in Hagedorn regime.